 Admissible Complaints - Admissible (registered) complaints are formal complaints under the Police Act that are made by members of the public concerning the conduct of police officers.

 Ordered Investigation - Public Trust investigations that are ordered by the Police Complaint Commissioner ("PCC"), whether it is upon the request of a police service or as a result of information received directly by the PCC from any source that raises concerns about police officer misconduct.
 The legislation also requires the PCC to order a mandatory external investigation into serious harm or death incidents, pursuant to s.
 89 of the Police Act.

 Chart 2 shows the number of substantiated Public Trust complaints following the file investigation and concluding review by the Office of the Police Complaint Commissioner ("OPCC").
-As some of the 2021 Public Trust complaint files are still active and/or open before the OPCC, the substantiated file status may change on their conclusion.
-The Transit Police has recorded 15 substantiated Public Trust Complaints between 2017 and 2022.
+As some of the 2022 Public Trust complaint files are still active and/or open before the OPCC, the substantiated file status may change on their conclusion.
+The Transit Police has recorded 15 substantiated Public Trust Complaints between 2018 and 2023.
+To date, there has been no substantiated Public Trust Complaints for 2023.